 Recovering Damages for Product Liability Cases in Livingston Parish

 Plaintiffs in products liability cases have the ability to secure compensation to cover the costs of past, current, and future medical expenses, income, and pain and suffering.
 If someone died because of a defective product, our firm can file a Baton Rouge wrongful death claim on behalf of survivors to secure compensation for funeral costs, medical expenses, and the loss of support, love, and companionship.

-A Baton Rouge injury attorney at Rhorer Law Firm starts every case with a thorough analysis of the facts and an independent investigation.
+A Baton Rouge injury attorney at Rhorer Walker Law Firm starts every case with a thorough analysis of the facts and an independent investigation.
 We will determine the source of the product defect and look for other consumer experiences with the defect.
 For questions regarding a defective products claim, contact our office in Baton Rouge.
 We will help you understand how the law applies in your situation and if moving forward with a claim makes sense.